tezos/tezos-mirror/docs/alpha/michelson.rst

 4. The application of a primitive to a sequence of expressions.
 5. A sequence of expressions.

-This simple five cases notation is called :ref:`Micheline`.
+This simple five cases notation is called :doc:`../shell/micheline`.

 Constants
 ~~~~~~~~~